Main Focal Species

 House Finches have blurry grayish streaking on the belly and flanks, unlike either Cassin's Finch or Purple Finches.
 Female House Finches have a plainer brown head, where female Purple Finches are more strikingly brown and white.
 Female House Sparrows have light-brown stripes on the back and are unstreaked on the chest and belly.
 Bill shape is distinctive for House Finches: it's fairly blunt, and rounded, without a sharp tip.
 Purple and Cassin's finches both have longer, less rounded bills.
 Pine Siskins are even more streaky than female House Finches, with yellow patches in the wings and a thinner, more pointed bill.
 Female House Sparrows are warmer brown above and don't have streaked underparts.

 - The red or yellow color of a male House Finch comes from pigments that it gets in its food.
 The more pigment in the food, the redder the male.
 Females prefer to mate with the reddest male they can find.

-The poop of nestling House Finches is enclosed in a thin sac called a fecal sac (this is true for most birds).
-The parents eat the nestlings’ fecal sacs for about the first five days.
+- The poop of nestling House finches is enclosed in a thin sac called a fecal sac (this is true for most birds).
+The parents eat the fecal sacs of the nestlings for about the first five days.
 When most parent songbirds stop eating the sacs, they carry the sacs away from the nest.
 House Finch parents don’t do this and the sacs build up around the rim of the nest.